kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 There is a specific pattern for writing client programs that work well with Kubernetes called the *Controller* pattern.
 Controllers typically read an object's `.spec`, possibly do things, and then update the object's `.status`.
 A controller is a client of Kubernetes.

 When Kubernetes is the client and calls out to a remote service, it is called a *Webhook*.
-The remote service is called a *Webhook Backend*.
+The remote serviceis called a *Webhook Backend*.
 Like Controllers, Webhooks do add a point of failure.

-In the webhook model, Kubernetes makes a network request to a remote service.
+In the *Webhook* pattern, Kubernetes makes a network request to a remote service.
-In the *Binary Plugin* model, Kubernetes executes a binary (program).
+In the *Binary Plugin* pattern, Kubernetes executes a binary (program).
 Binary plugins are used by the kubelet (e.g.
 [Flex Volume Plugins](/docs/concepts/storage/volumes/#flexVolume)
 and [Network Plugins](/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/))